Mr-Unforgettable/algorithm_playground/README.md

 ## Features

-- Includes implementations of linear search and binary search algorithms.
+- Includes implementations of search, sort algorithms.
 - Works with any type that implements the `PartialEq` or `Ord` trait.

 ## Installation